Sullivan County, Tennessee: Government

-Sullivan County, like all of Tennessee outside Nashville and the extreme southwest, is heavily Republican, but, unlike most of East Tennessee, has not voted consistently Republican since the Civil War.
-Being one of only six counties in East Tennessee and the only county in Northeast Tennessee to support the Confederacy, Sullivan County mostly voted Democratic between the end of the Civil War and the mid-20th century, the only county in East Tennessee to do so.
+Sullivan County, like all of Tennessee outside Nashville and Memphis, is heavily Republican, but, unlike most of East Tennessee, has not voted consistently Republican since the Civil War.
+Being one of only six counties in East Tennessee and the only county in Northeast Tennessee to support the Confederacy, Sullivan County mostly voted Democratic between the end of the Civil War and the mid-20th century, the only county in the northern two-thirds of East Tennessee to do so.
 The last Democratic presidential candidate to carry Sullivan County was southerner Jimmy Carter in 1976.

 Richard Venable is the county mayor.
 The county commission has 24 members.
 Before 2010, commissioners were elected on a nonpartisan basis, but Sullivan County's commission election became a partisan election in 2010 after the county Republican Party decided to conduct a primary election for commission seats.
-The county elections also cover Circuit Court Judges, Chancellor, Criminal Court Judge, District Attorney General, Public Defender, County Trustee, General Session Judge, Sherriff, Circuit Court Clerk, County Clerk, Register of Deeds, Commissioner of Highways, County Attorney, and School Board.
+The county elections also cover Circuit Court Judges, Chancellor, Criminal Court Judge, District Attorney General, Public Defender, County Trustee, General Session Judge, Sheriff, Circuit Court Clerk, County Clerk, Register of Deeds, Commissioner of Highways, County Attorney, and School Board.

 Current composition of the Sullivan County Commission

 2022

-The primary election took place on May 3rd, 2022, with the general election concurring with the State/Federal general election on August 4th.
+The primary election took place on May 3, 2022, with the general election concurring with the State/Federal general election on August 4.
 The following incumbents did not run for re-election, Randy C. Morrell (District 1), Mark Hutton (District 2), and Judy Blalock (District 6).
 Angie Stanley retired from her seat in District 7 to unsuccessfully challenge incumbent mayor Richard Veneable in a primary.
-Both of the incumbents from District 9 (Downton Kingsport, Tennessee retired, Collette George (who also serves on the Kingsport BMA [her son was running for county mayor]) and Doug Woods.
+Both of the incumbents from District 9 (Downton Kingsport, Tennessee, retired, Collette George (who also serves on the Kingsport BMA [her son was running for county mayor]) and Doug Woods.